Navigating the Retail Advertising Expanse

-Being on all the channels means you need a mix of interruptive and found marketing with a goal to edge your engagement needle further towards being found.
+Being on all the channels means you need a mix of interruptive and found marketing.
+Your goal should be to edge your engagement needle further towards being found and away from being interruptive.
 I’ll get into more of that later.
-According to hubspot.com, over 51% of smartphone users have discovered a new company or product while conducting a search on their smartphone (Google, 2018).
+According to hubspot.com, over 51% of smartphone users have discovered a new company or product while conducting a search (Google, 2018).
 Google is responsible for 94% of total organic traffic (Web Presence Solutions, 2017).

-So, being found on every channel with a shotgun approach is important for larger retailers who can afford it.
-Or, for medium size retailers, at the very least a rifle approach to selecting which channels work best at each locale is key.
+Being found on every channel is important for larger retailers who can afford it.
+For medium size retailers, select which channels work best for each locale and focus on those.

 Breakdown of Channels

-Digital channels include social, website, apps, video/pre-roll, programmatic and streaming audio to name a few.
+Digital channels include social media, website, apps, video/pre-roll ads, programmatic and streaming audio.

-TV channels include broadcast TV, cable TV, OTT (Over The Top streaming services and apps), and in a broader sense PTV (Programmatic TV) which allows for TV advertising buys across all channels both digital and traditional broadcast.
+TV channels include broadcast TV, cable TV, OTT (Over The Top streaming services and apps), and PTV (Programmatic TV) which allows for TV advertising buys across all channels both digital and traditional broadcast.